grantmacken/nginx-exist/README.md

  This will:
  1. create a systemd exist.service script
- 2. service enables 2 env constants EXIST_HOME, SERVER which should be seen by eXit
  2. enable and start the service

+exist.service  sets 2 env constants which should be seen by eXist
+1. EXIST_HOME
+2. SERVER     which will be either development or production

 ##Passwords and Permissions##